 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 - 10 credits overlap with IBS4101 – Ibsen's works: History, Text, Performance

 - 10 credits overlap with IBS3101 – Ibsen’s oeuvre in a biographical, aesthetic and historical perspective (discontinued)

-Each student must submit a 5-page (approximately 2300 characters without spaces) qualifying paper assigned by the teacher during the course of the seminar.
+Each student must submit a 5-page (approximately 2300 characters without spaces per page) qualifying paper assigned by the teacher during the course of the seminar.
 The qualifying assignment must be approved by the instructor before the student can take the final exam.

 Approved obligatory assignments are valid the next two times the course is given.

 Three-day written home examination on an assigned topic of maximum10 pages (2300 characters without spaces per page)